maronghai/dbspec/README.md

 user.dbs

 ```
-# user // TABLE OF USER
+# user // TABLE OF USER  ；define a `user` table with comment 'TABLE OF USER'

 id n ++ !